What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Google Quote

-Google have spent years refining their algorithms to understand query intent and to reward the most relevant answers in response to these queries.
+Google has spent years refining their algorithms to understand query intent and to reward the most relevant answers in response to these queries.
 They are not about to undo all of that work overnight just because a page loads a little slower.

 In fact, they have given us clarity that Core Web Vitals fit in alongside the other signals they consider important for page experience: